dccodesample/baseball_project/README.md

 Introduction

 This code sample collects and analyzes data from Major League Baseball (MLB) games, using the Python programming language.
-Please refer to the Baseball Wikipedia page for a full explanation of the game, and specific terms and concepts that will be necessary to understand the sample.
-Specifically, look into the terms box score, blown lead, bullpen management, manager, and season.
+Please refer to the Baseball Wikipedia page (https://en.wikipedia.org/wiki/Baseball) for a full explanation of the game, and the BaseballREADME.md for specific terms and concepts that will be necessary to understand the sample.

 The sample was inspired by the desire to have a simple measure of a concept in Baseball called bullpen management.
-Essentially, how well to does a manager use thier pitchers to minimize the number of runs the opposing team scores?
+Essentially, how well does a manager use their pitchers to minimize the number of runs the opposing team scores?
 To that end, it isolates one event in Baseball that marks failed bullpen management, blown leads.
 A lead is blown when one team has more runs than the other, and then surrenders that lead.
 The idea being that managers who are effective at